-A link to the route will be published on the Tweed Run website at 11am on Saturday 6th May.
-The same link will be sent to all participants at 8am on Saturday 6th May.
+A link to the route will be published on the Tweed Run website at 11am on the day of the ride.
+The same link will be sent to all participants at 8am that same day.

 Can my family/friends join me at the tea and/or picnic stop?

 Unfortunately we don’t allow non-participants into the riders’ enclosure at the tea and picnic stop.
-This is because we receive a special licence from the Royal Parks Association for use of their grounds and we are bound by their licencing rules.
+This is because we receive a special licence from the chosen park for use of their grounds and we are bound by their licensing rules.